caramba-uu/website/README.md

 ## Notes

 Github Actions is used to generate the HTML pages by HUGO from this web template, and by Github actions also pushed to the branch gh_pages.
-The HTML pages in branch gh_pages are served by Github on domain pharmb.io (configured in settings of this repo)
+The HTML pages in branch gh_pages are served by Github on domain caramba.clinic (configured in settings of this repo)